-(a) -- it would-cost too much;

-- (b) it would interfupt the business flow of government; - (c) it would interfere with Cabinet solidarity and Ministerial responsibility;
+- (a) It would cost too much; - (b) it would interrupt the business flow of government; - (c) it would interfere with Cabinet solidarity and Ministerial responsibility.

-Those who are critical of the government denying information point out that the government if over-focused on high policy matters.
-Everyone agrees that defence secrets are not to be made available and everyone agrees that negotiations between governments ought to be confidiential at least until an agreement is reached.
-But the information which the public needs isn't defence secrets and it isn't records of high policy discussions.
-It is basic consumer information collected with tax dollars and basic information which can help voters analyze the performance of the government - in short, access to information will make better citizens because with information people can participate in democratic decision-makign more fully.
-Access to information is the key to the participatory democracy Trudeau talked about in the early seventies.
-Why he hasn't allowed access to information remains a mystery.
+Those who are critical of the government denying information, point out that the government is over-focused on high policy matters.
+Everyone agrees that defence secrets are not to be made available and everyone agrees that negotiations between governments ought to be confidential at least until an agreement is reached.
+But the information which the public needs isn't defence secrets and it isn't records of high-policy discussions.
+It is basic consumer information collected with tax dollars and basic information which can help voters analyze the performance of the government - in short, access to information will make better citizens because with information people can participate in democratic decision-making more fully.

-Tim Lukes, a political scientist at the University of British Columbia, has argued that denying access to government information is basically anti-democratic.
+Tim Lukes, a political scientist at the University of British Columbia, has argued that denying access to government information is basically antidemocratic.
 Democratic principles require an informed citizenry to make a wise choice at election time.
-Since most people earn their living in areas other than becoming knowledgeable about the government, the time used for becoming well-informed is leisure time, and therefore any truly democratic society will ensure that it is easy for its members to become well-informed by providing easy access to information.
+Since most people earn their living in areas other than becoming knowledgeable about the government, the time used for becoming well-informed is leisure time, and therefore any truly democratic society will ensure that it is easy for its members to become wellinformed by providing easy access to information.

 Other political scientists and legal commentators, notably John Willis now of Dalhousie, and Albert Abel of the University of Toronto have argued that there is enough information provided already and that it isn't used.
-They say that it would be so inconvenient for the bureaucracy and it would hold up the business of government which is to govern to such an extent if more information were provided that it isn't worth the cost because there will be little if any benefit as people do not use the information currently provided.
-They point to the fact that people read the comic page and sports page of the newspapers first and turn later to the news pages.
+They say that it would be too inconvenient for the bureaucracy, that it would unduly hold up the business of government, if more information were provided, and that there will be little if any benefit as people do not use the information currently provided.
+They point to the fact that people read the comics page and sports page of the newspapers first and turn later to the news pages.
 Their argument, usually referred to as "the masses are asses" has been recently disproved by voters' studies in the United States.
 In fairness to Willis and Abel, it should be remarked that this recent information was not available to them when they wrote on the subject.

 The government too says that lots and lots of information is already available and agencies such as Information Canada were set up for the sole purpose of informing citizens.
-But if I go to Information Canada and ask for some material, I can only get what information Canada has got.
+But if I go to Information Canada and ask for some material, I can only get what Information Canada has got.
 I can't get anything which hasn't been published by the government.
 And who decides what will be published?
-Not me, by my simple request to Info.
-Canada, but the government.
-The government therefore controls the flow of information and by ensuring that the information provided is either entirely neutral (such as some Statistics Canada figures) or is favourable to the government, a citizen is left with the overwhelming impression that the government is doing a good job.
+The government decides.
+The government therefore controls the flow of information and by ensuring that the information provided is either neutral or is favourable to the government, a citizen is left with the overwhelming impression that the government is doing a good job.
 By controlling what people can get by way of information, the government indirectly controls our ability to make a wise voting choice.

-For example, the Canadian Environmental Law Association had a document leaked to it last year which deals with the Department of Environment view of the Department of Indian and Northern Affairs expenditure plans.
-Indian and Northern Affairs wanted to make the document, which was an explanation of how the Department was going to spend its money in the north, public.
+For example, the Canadian Environmental Law Association had a document leaked to it which dealt with the Department of Environment's view of the Department of Indian and Northern Affairs expenditure plans.
+Indian and Northern Affairs wanted to make the document, which was an explanation of how the Department was going to spend its money in the North, public.
 But the Department of Environment said:

-... the general consenus appeared to be against the publication of the document.
+... the general consensus appeared to be against the publication of the document.